 This is a fast emerging small business trend, even companies who earlier did not have a remote work policy are now forced to operate remotely.
-Even after the COVID-19 pandemic, we can expect businesses and employees preferring remote work owing to its benefits.
+Even after the COVID-19 pandemic, we can expect businesses and employees to prefer remote work owing to its benefits.

 2) Businesses embrace the gig economy